About this walk

 At the far end of Coogee Beach the coastal walk continues on to Gordons Bay.

-To start or end the walk from here, use the bus stops near the Chish and Fips kiosk.
+- 1.5h / 5km To end the walk from here, use the bus stops near the Chish and Fips kiosk.

 From the north end of Coogee beach follow the coastal track to Gordons Bay.